 - Died July 27, 1968 in Silver Spring, MD USA

 After cups of coffee with the St. Louis Cardinals in 1906 and the Pirates in 1907, Adams went 22-12 for the Louisville Colonels in 1908.
-He joined the Pittsburgh staff for good the next year and posted a 12-3 record and a 1.11 ERA while splitting time between the rotation and the bullpen as the Pirates won the pennant.
+He joined the Pittsburgh staff the next year and posted a 12-3 record with a 1.11 ERA while splitting time between the rotation and the bullpen as the Pirates won the pennant.
 As the World Series began, ace hurler Howie Camnitz fell ill, and manager Fred Clarke started Adams in his place in Game 1 to face the Detroit Tigers.
-The rookie responded by throwing a six-hit complete game victory, and followed that up with complete game wins in Games 5 and 7 as the Pirates won their first championship.
-It would be 104 years until Pirates rookies grabbed three more postseason wins, two by Tim Wakefield in 1992 and one by Gerrit Cole in 2013; on the other hand, no Pirates rookie lost in the postseason until Cole fell later in 2013.
+The rookie responded by throwing a six-hit complete game victory and followed that up with complete game wins in Games 5 and 7 as the Pirates won their first championship.
+It would be 104 years until Pirates rookies grabbed three more postseason wins, two by Tim Wakefield in 1992 and one by Gerrit Cole in 2013; on the other hand, no Pirates rookie lost in the postseason until Cole fell in 2013.

 - NL Winning Percentage Leader (1921)